Scrum and Agile app: backlog, sprints, epics, and burndown

 Three things change on the Projects tab:

-• A Sprint groupBy option appears and becomes the default.
+• A Sprint Group by option appears and becomes the default.
 Every active sprint shows as a column; user stories appear in the right column based on their Sprint field.
-An Epic groupBy option is also added.
+Epic and Milestone Group by options are added alongside it.

 • The "no sprint" group pins as a Backlog sidebar on the left of the board.
 Drag a story from the backlog onto a sprint column to schedule it.